 - Good support etc

 But the platform has several limitations which are essential for production sites.
 Like, there are no automatic backups.
 Almost 99% of host offers free daily and weekly backups but at EasyWP is just manual backups.

-The supersonic plan promises to handle 500,000 visits per month at just $11.88/month, which is great considering no shared host can handle such traffic.
+The supersonic plan promises to handle 500,000 visits per month at just $11.88/month, which is excellent considering no shared host can handle such traffic.

 I tried EasyWP first in 2019 & again in 2020 and 2021.
 There were improvements, and let's see how EasyWP grows in the coming months.
-However, for serious business, I can't recommend them as they lack the basic features to be called “Managed WordPress Hosting“.
-Even considering the cost, there are better alternatives where you can put your trust on.
+However, I can't recommend them for serious business as they lack the essential features to be called “Managed WordPress Hosting.”
+Even considering the cost, there are better alternatives you can put your trust in.

-FastComet: Get started for $3.45/month and just pay monthly, no upfront billing required.
-FastComet offers faster response time and handles load better than EasyWP.
+FastComet: Get started for $3.45/month and just pay monthly; no upfront billing is required.
+FastComet offers a faster response time and handles load better than EasyWP.
+You will also get automatic backups and restore.
 There is also free SSL and CDN included in the basic plan.
-You will also get automatic backups and restore.

 Cloudways: At $10/month, you can host unlimited sites, and it comes with no traffic limits.
-Cloudways user interface is similar to EasyWP yet advanced as Cloudways was first launched in 2011 now became a stable product compared to EasyWP, which got launched in 2018.
+Cloudways user interface is similar to EasyWP yet advanced as Cloudways was first launched in 2011 and has become a stable product compared to EasyWP, which got founded in 2018.
 Use code “BIO25” to get 25% OFF on the first billing.

 ChemiCloud: At $2.76/month (36 months billing), you can host a single website and get a free domain for a lifetime.
 As long as you keep hosting with them, they will renew your domains for free.